 Use it to Marinate Meats

 Beer is a wonderful tenderizer, which makes it perfect for finally using that tough cut of meat lurking in your freezer.
 Next time you plan to cook up a steak or piece of chicken, add a splash of stout to the marinade.
 Dark beers complement more robust meats like beef, while light beers go with lighter fare like seafood, poultry, and pork.
-Bonus: Soaking steak in pilsner for six hours before throwing it on the grill can reduce the number of carcinogens in the meat by nearly 88 percent, according to a study published in the Journal of Agricultural and Food Chemistry.
+Bonus: Soaking steak in a pilsner for six hours before throwing it on the grill can reduce the number of carcinogens in the meat by nearly 88%, according to a study published in the Journal of Agricultural and Food Chemistry.